 Therefore prediction of CPVs is introduced.
-These predicted CPVs are derived from information that is also available at the decoder, namely adjacent samples of the neighbouring left and top block As shown in Figure 28, two samples of the first sample, last sample or middle sample of the top reference sample row or the left reference sample column may be chosen to generate a DC predator under different situations.
-Therefore, each time, the DC predictor is calculated by only up to two samples.
+These predicted CPVs are derived from information that is also available at the decoder, namely adjacent samples of the neighbouring left and top block As shown in Figure 28, two samples of the top reference sample row or the left reference sample column may be chosen to generate a DC predictor for different partition patterns.
+Therefore, the DC predictor is calculated from the two samples as follows:

-Assume the partition value of the left-top sample (c0,0) is X, where X= 0 or 1, given the partition pattern bPatternx,y, where x = 0..N − 1, y = 0..N−1, the predicted DC values, i.e., DC0 and DC1, are derived by follows:
+Assume the partition value of the left-top sample (c0,0) is X, where X= 0 or 1, given the partition pattern bPatternx,y, where x = 0..N − 1, y = 0..N−1, the predicted DC values, i.e., DC0 and DC1, are derived as follows:

 Set bT = (bPattern0,0 != bPatternN-1,0)?
 1 : 0;